-However, with respect to 'meteorology' CAM-FV needs higher horizontal resolution to produce results equivalent to those produced using the spectral transform dynamical core in CAM (CAM-EUL).
+However, with respect to some other climate statistics CAM-FV needs higher horizontal resolution to produce results equivalent to those produced using the spectral transform dynamical core in CAM (CAM-EUL).
+Effective resolution is coarser in CAM-EUL!
 See Williamson (2008) for details.